NOAA-ORR-ERD/PyGnome/py_gnome/documentation/env_obj/environment_objects.rst

     ops = P*locate_points + P*interpolation_alphas + N*P*multiply&sum + N*hash(P)

-Considering locate_points and interpolation_alphas are much more expensive than multiply&sum and hash, this is a dramatic performance gain for even N=2
+Considering locate_points and interpolation_alphas are much more computationally expensive than multiply&sum and hash, this is a dramatic performance gain for even N=2